Skip to Content

 24-Hour Restaurants on Fremont Street

-Saginaw’s at Circa: Open 24/7, Saginaw’s serves an impressive lineup of both hot and cold sandwiches.
+Saginaw’s at Circa: Saginaw’s serves an impressive lineup of both hot and cold sandwiches.
 I recently stopped in and ordered a warm corned beef and pastrami sandwich and found it to be delicious and filling – Worth the $22 paid.

 Saginaw's Delicatessen at Circa Las Vegas